Sean Holmes was named head men's soccer coach at Drake in 1998 and this season marks his 17th campaign directing the Bulldogs' fortunes.

-During Holmes' 14-year tenure, the Bulldogs have posted a 122-118-27 record, building a legacy of excellence on Drake's campus and in the Missouri Valley Conference.
-In 19 years as a head coach he has amassed a 200-144-29 overall record.
+During Holmes' 16-year tenure, the Bulldogs have posted a 136-137-35 record, building a legacy of excellence on Drake's campus and in the Missouri Valley Conference.
+In 21 years as a head coach he has amassed a 214-163-37 overall record.

-His 2011 squad turned in a strong campaign finishing with an 11-8-1 mark en route to a berth in the semifinals of the State Farm MVC Championship.
+Holmes’ 2011 squad turned in a strong campaign finishing with an 11-8-1 mark en route to a berth in the semifinals of the MVC Championship.

-Led by seniors Matt Kuhn and Charles Schwartz, who were selected as first-team All-Missouri Valley Conference men's soccer selections, seven Drake student-athletes garnered All-MVC accolades.
-Seniors Hunter Kennedy and Thomas Ostrander, along with sophomore Garrett Crall, were tabbed second-team selections, while senior Jordan Kadlec was recognized as an honorable mention recipient.
+Led by Matt Kuhn and Charles Schwartz, who were chosen as first-team All-MVC men's soccer selections, seven Drake student-athletes garnered All-MVC accolades.
+Hunter Kennedy and Thomas Ostrander, along with Crall, were tabbed second-team selections, while Jordan Kadlec was recognized as an honorable mention recipient.
 Capping a stellar campaign with All-Freshman team accolades was Kyle Whigham.

-Coming on the heels of the most successful season in school history in 2009, the 2010 edition of the Bulldogs featured a young core of players facing arguably Drake's most challenging schedule ever as the Bulldogs played the likes of national powers Michigan, Indiana, Notre Dame, Saint Louis and UC Irvine, not to mention conference rival Creighton.
+Coming on the heels of the most successful season in school history in 2009, the 2010 edition of the Bulldogs featured a young core of players facing arguably Drake's most challenging schedule ever.
+The Bulldogs played the likes of national powers Michigan, Indiana, Notre Dame, Saint Louis and UC Irvine, not to mention conference rival Creighton.

-Infused with 14 newcomers, the Bulldogs turned in a successful 8-8-2 record (4-2-1 MVC), including a 1-0 road victory over Michigan, who advanced to the College Cup, and 1-1 double-overtime tie with No. 12 UC Irvine.
+Infused with 14 newcomers in 2010, the Bulldogs turned in a successful 8-8-2 record (4-2-1 MVC), including a 1-0 road victory over Michigan, who advanced to the College Cup, and 1-1 double-overtime tie with No. 12 UC Irvine.

-Senior Nick Foster, who was selected as a first team All-MVC men's soccer selection, led eight Drake student-athletes garnering All-MVC accolades.
-Ostrander and junior Michael Thaden were tabbed second-team selections, while Kadlec and Schwartz were recognized as honorable mention recipients.
+Nick Foster, a first team All-MVC men's soccer selection, led eight Drake student-athletes garnering All-MVC accolades.
+Ostrander and Thaden were tabbed second-team selections, while Kadlec and Schwartz were recognized as honorable mention recipients.

 The Bulldogs were equally successful off the field as Foster and Ostrander became the first-ever Bulldogs named to the first team NSCAA Men's College Scholar All-America Team.
-The duo became the ninth and 10th Drake players to garner NSCAA Academic All-America accolades, and the first two to be named to the first team.
+The duo became the first Drake players to garner first-team accolades.

 Drake posted a school-record 16-7-2 mark in 2009, capped off by winning its first ever MVC Tournament championship while advancing to the Elite Eight of the NCAA Tournament.